loneicewolf/loneicewolf/README.md

 ## 1. Implant Reverse Engineering (Progress summary).

 **Will share a Reverse-Engineered Dump of the Howkleymonkey Implant eventually.
-Right now, I am soon going to do the OSCP Exam, which of course goes first.**
+Right now, I am going to do the OSCP Exam(booked), which of course goes first.**

 ## 2.  firmware-based Rootkits